 Native Hawaiian or other Pacific Islander, non-Hispanic: 0%

-First Year Experience (FYE) at the University of New Orleans provides a broad network of support services and programs that address the academic, personal and social needs of first-year students, in order to promote success.
-FYE offers outreach and interventions to students who are experiencing academic and social difficulties.
+First-Year Experience (FYE) at the University of New Orleans provides a broad network of support services and programs that address the academic, personal, and social needs of first-year students.
+To promote all students’ success, FYE offers outreach and interventions to those who are experiencing academic and social difficulties.
 FYE actively encourages students to engage in the university community to promote critical thinking and lifelong learning.

-All first year students must take UNIV 1001.
-This course helps students develop skills to manage time, well being and personal resources.
-It assists students with developing learning strategies to manage the college academic environment and gathers information on campus resources that support academic growth and development.
-It offers information on career exploration, community service, wellness and involvement.
+All first-year students must take UNIV 1001, a course that helps students develop skills to manage time, well-being, and personal resources.
+It teaches learning strategies to manage the college academic environment and provides information about campus resources that support academic growth and development.
+Altogether, the course offers information on career exploration, community service, wellness, and involvement.

 FIRST-YEAR WRITING PROGRAM

 The First-Year Writing Program offers two writing-intensive courses as part of the larger process of academic inquiry: asking questions, looking for answers, engaging with different viewpoints, and reflecting on what one has learned.
 Instructors foster intellectual curiosity and open-mindedness, encouraging students to value writing as a necessary part of learning and communicating both in the classroom and in the world at large.
-Because classes are limited to 25 students, students are able to collaborate through discussion and peer review as well as receive one-on-one feedback via student-teacher conferencing.
+Because classes are limited to 25 students, students are able to collaborate through discussion and peer review while also receiving one-on-one feedback via student-teacher conferencing.

-In English 1157, students are introduced to three different genres of writing and their conventions in order to understand how audience and purpose govern the content, scope, organization and expression of their own ideas.
-Students in English 1158 focus on argumentative writing, employing a range of research methods, integrating others’ ideas and applying appropriate rhetorical strategies to express their ideas.
+In English 1157, students are introduced to three different genres of writing and their conventions in order to understand how audience and purpose govern the content, scope, organization, and expression of their own ideas.
+Students in English 1158 then focus on argumentative writing, employing a range of research methods, integrating others’ ideas, and applying appropriate rhetorical strategies to express their ideas.

 SPECIAL STUDY OPTIONS